UncertainLab/Enlsip.jl/paper/paper.md

 Enlsip.solve!(model)
 ```

+After solving, there are available methods to get details about the conduct of the algorithm.
+For instance, on the example presented above, calling `Enlsip.solution(model)` will return the solution found.

-Additional information on how to use the package and examples with test problems from the literature can be found in the [online documentation](https://uncertainlab.github.io/Enlsip.jl/stable)[^doc].
+Additional information on how to use the package and examples with test problems can be found in the [online documentation](https://uncertainlab.github.io/Enlsip.jl/stable)[^doc].

 [^doc]: [https://uncertainlab.github.io/Enlsip.jl](https://uncertainlab.github.io/Enlsip.jl)

 # Acknowledgements

 The research has been supported by MITACS grants IT25656, IT28724, and IT36208.
-We would also like to mention that the release of \texttt{Enlsip.jl} results from a close collaboration between the University of Montreal and the Unit of Inflow and Load Forecasting of Hydro-Québec.
+We would also like to mention that the release of [Enlsip.jl](https://github.com/UncertainLab/Enlsip.jl) results from a close collaboration between the University of Montreal and the Unit of Inflow and Load Forecasting of Hydro-Québec.
 The work of Fabian Bastin is supported by the Natural Sciences and Engineering Research Council of Canada [Discovery Grant 2022-04400].

 # References